 Once the problem has been solved, how would you know that your customers are happy with the solution you have offered them?
 This is where an active follow-up becomes pivotal to the whole customer service process.

-Follow-up with the customer to ask if everything is according to their expectations or if they would like to change something.
+Follow up with the customer to ask if everything is according to their expectations or if they would like to change something.
 Appreciate the fact that they got in touch with you for help and assure them that you are always there if they need you.
 This helps create loyalty for your business.
+Use live chat it’s one of the best tools to improve customer satisfaction.
+Check out our live chat Pricing.